tomeryeh/demo/chat/tutorial.103.md

 };
 ```

-The subscribe method allows to receive the real-time notifications updates from the room list collection.
+The subscription method allows to receive the real-time notifications updates from the room list collection.

 :bulb: Note the empty object given as a filter.
 This is equivalent to "receive all" notifications.